rodrimati1992/konst/README.md

 This crate provides:

-- Const fn equivalents of other standard library functions and methods.
+- Const fn equivalents of standard library functions and methods.

 - Compile-time parsing through the [`Parser`] type, and [`parse_any`] macro.